 Get some inspiration for the remainder of your stay and even some discounts.
 Walks depart from the National Wool Museum, Cnr Brougham & Moorabool St.

-The 2 hour walk costs $12 and includes a delicious morning or afternoon tea hosted by Four Points Sheraton Geelong on the spectacular Waterfront.
+The 2 hour walk costs $12 and includes a delicious morning or afternoon tea hosted by Novotel Geelong on the spectacular Waterfront.
 Bookings are essential - 03 5244 7102.